Evan Charteris: Life

 Evan Edward Charteris was the youngest child of Francis Charteris, 10th Earl of Wemyss and Lady Anne Frederica Anson, second daughter of Thomas Anson, 1st Earl of Lichfield.
 Educated at Eton, he was gazetted to a commission in the Coldstream Guards before spending 1887–88 at Balliol College, Oxford.
-Called to the Bar from the Inner Temple in 1891, he practiced at the Parliamentary Bar.
+Called to the Bar from the Inner Temple in 1891, he practised at the Parliamentary Bar.
 In 1886, he was one of the founders of the Queen's Club in London.

-From 1914 to 1918 he rejoined the Army as a Staff captain.
+From 1914 to 1918, he rejoined the Army as a Staff captain.
 He was made King's Counsel in 1919.